Getting Married ? Notice of Intended Marriage = NOIM

 Death Certificate if a previous married partner is deceased

 Click on the link to download and fill out your notice of intended marriage form.
-Please note it must be signed in my presence.
+Please note it signing the NOIM must be witnessed by myself or an authorised witness indicated on page 2

 Feel free to contact me if you need further assistance

-Partner - Spouse or Prospective Marriage Visa in Australia
+Need a NOIM for Partner - Spouse or Prospective Marriage Visa in Australia?

 All overseas couples planning to marry an Australian and gain permanent residency must sign a Notice of Intended Marriage (NOIM) one month before the wedding.
 The NOIM is valid for 18 months.
 The NOIM can be signed in countries outside of Australia.
 Some couples will require a “Letter For Immigration”.